Enhanced Superconductivity in Proximity to Peaks in Densities of States

 \Cref{fig:gap_joined}(b) depicts the order parameter $\Delta(\vp)$ at $T=0$.
 The interaction strength $g$ is depicted along the $y$-axis, and $|\Delta|$ is shown by the color scale.
 To guide the eye, the chemical potential $\mu$ is indicated by the dashed line.
 Generally, $\mu(T) - \Ef$ is finite, but not particularly large.
 Further discussions of $\mu$ as a function of $g$ and $T$ are provided in the Supplemental Material \cite{supp}.
 For small to intermediate $g$, $\Delta$ is confined to the vicinity of the Fermi energy as expected in standard BCS theory.
 But if $g$ is larger than some threshold value $g_\mathrm{enh}$, the order parameter becomes finite at $\ep$.
-This is induced by the enormous weight in the DOS around $\ep$.
-The threshold $g_\mathrm{enh}$ depends on the specific model and its parameters.
-Here, we find $g_\mathrm{enh} \approx 1.86$.
+This is induced by the enormous weight in the DOS around $\ep$. {The large DOS causes the integral in the self-consistency equation

+to become large even if $E(\vp')$ is large.
+Note that this becomes relevant due to the consideration of an energy-transfer dependent interaction.}